NazarUsik/task_angular/README.md

-Docker-compose build spring project with REST and SOAP controller in localhost:8080, and run angular project in localhost:4200:
+Docker-compose build spring project with REST and SOAP controller in localhost:8080, and run angular project with keyclok in localhost:4200:
 ```
 docker-compose build
 docker-compose up